-The Ocala Marion County Transportation Planning Organization (TPO) is a federally mandated agency responsible for coordinating transportation projects, including highway, transit, rail, bicycle, pedestrian, and paratransit, throughout the county.
+The Ocala Marion County Transportation Planning Organization (TPO) is a federally mandated agency responsible for coordinating transportation projects, including highway, transit, rail, bicycle, pedestrian, aviation and paratransit, throughout the county.
 The TPO allocates federal transportation funds and works to improve the region’s transportation system by developing a variety of plans and programs.

 In 1962, Congress passed the Federal-Aid Highway Act, which required urbanized areas with populations of greater than 50,000 to form a Metropolitan Planning Organization (MPO).
 MPOs, also called transportation planning organizations (TPO), are agencies responsible by federal regulation for coordinating transportation funds, as well as implementing a continuing, cooperative, and comprehensive transportation planning process for their regions.